sherxon/microservice-architecture/README.md

-##  POC: Microservice Architecture Pattern using Spring Boot and netflix technologies
+##  POC: Microservice Architecture Pattern using Spring Boot and netflix technologies and helpful hints

-This project can be used as showcase or Proof of Concept to build and manage microservices using Spring Boot.
+This project can be used as showcase or Proof of Concept to build and manage micro services using Spring Boot.

 It includes: